git-town/git-town/documentation/commands/repo.md

 When using SSH identities, this command needs to be configured with `git config git-town.code-hosting-origin-hostname <hostname>` where hostname matches what is in your ssh config file.

-Example:
-your SSH identity should be something like "git@github-as-account1:Originate/git-town.git"
 </a>

 #### Usage